rozariot/FFShark_Wireshark_Integration/README.md

 If you're trying to verify multiple separate bursts of sending in data, you'd have to save each one to a different file.
 Then in Wireshark, you need to select the packets to export that correspond to what you sent in and export a separate file for each.

 ## ToDo's
-- Doesn't look like we ever clean up the interface in ffshark_send/read_packets.py.
-Should call axilite.clean() at some point.
-How will interrupts work?
-Is it safe.
 - Need to optimize packet filtering throughput.
 Currently using AXI FIFO interface.
 Should try AXI DMA